Rope: Handling

-Rope made from hemp, cotton or nylon is generally stored in a cool dry place for proper storage.
-To prevent kinking it is usually coiled.
+Rope made from hemp, cotton, or nylon is generally stored in a cool, dry place for proper storage.
+To prevent kinking, it is usually coiled.
 To prevent fraying or unravelling, the ends of a rope are bound with twine (whipping), tape, or heat shrink tubing.
 The ends of plastic fibre ropes are often melted and fused solid; however, the rope and knotting expert Geoffrey Budworth warns against this practice thus:

 Sealing rope ends this way is lazy and dangerous.
 A tugboat operator once sliced the palm of his hand open down to the sinews after the hardened (and obviously sharp) end of a rope that had been heat-sealed pulled through his grasp.
 There is no substitute for a properly made whipping.

-If a load-bearing rope gets a sharp or sudden jolt or the rope shows signs of deteriorating, it is recommended that the rope be replaced immediately and should be discarded or only used for non-load-bearing tasks.
+If a load-bearing rope receives a sharp or sudden jolt or shows signs of deterioration, it is recommended that the rope be replaced immediately; it should be discarded or used only for non-load-bearing tasks.

-The average rope life-span is 5 years.
-Serious inspection should be given to line after that point.
-However, the use to which a rope is put affects frequency of inspection.
-Rope used in mission-critical applications, such as mooring lines or running rigging, should be regularly inspected on a much shorter timescale than this, and rope used in life-critical applications such as mountain climbing should be inspected on a far more frequent basis, up to and including before each use.
+The average rope life span is 5 years.
+Serious inspection should be given to the line after that point.
+However, the use to which a rope is put affects the frequency of inspection.
+Rope used in mission-critical applications, such as mooring lines or running rigging, should be regularly inspected on a much shorter timescale than this.
+Rope used in life-critical applications such as mountain climbing should be inspected on a far more frequent basis, up to and including before each use.

-Avoid stepping on climbing rope, as this might force tiny pieces of rock through the sheath, which can eventually deteriorate the core of the rope.
+Avoid stepping on the climbing rope, as this might force tiny pieces of rock through the sheath, which can eventually deteriorate the core of the rope.